alexracape/Blokus-Engine/README.md

 - Benchmark board performance
 - Simulation for self-play
     - MCTS
-    - Communicating with python server
-    - Python model that at least has input output dimension right
-    - Logic for game terminal states
-- Something is up with trunk server now, lots of compilation errors - maybe name space
+- Something is up with trunk server now, lots of compilation errors
+    - This is due to parts or tokio / tonic that are incompatible with wasm
+    - I could try to disable these modules for wasm build, but then I won't be able to use the GUI to connect to the model.
+Maybe I could use another library later for that
+- Explore repeated tile moves and maybe tree to represent possible moves
+- Can I get rid of gloo console and use yew services console instead?
+- Handle game over in gui instead of just resetting (state.rs)

+Plan:
+1. Fill in logic for ending the game
+2. Set up MCTS
+3. Explore repeated moves approach

 References
 - https://sebastianbodenstein.com/post/alphazero/